 Carter Harman was born at Brooklyn, New York, 14 June 1918, the son of Steven Palmer Harman, a newspaper editor, and Helen F. Doremus Harman.

 Before the war, Harman had been a musician and author.
 He assisted Duke Ellington write an autobiography.
 Harman earned a bachelor’s degree in music composition from Princeton University, Princeton, New Jersey, in 1940.
+While at Princeton, Harman was a member of the Dial Lodge, American Whig Society, Princeton University Band, and the Princeton University Choir.

 After World War II ended, Harman returned to his musical studies at Columbia University, New York City, receiving a master’s degree in 1949.